The importance of time management

 Allocating a specific time period, say 1 hour, to a task and sticking to your plan will have a better effect than working on a task with no predefined time slot.

-It helps you waste less time, and avoid more friction and problems
+▶️ Time management helps you waste less time and avoid more friction and problems

 Properly managing time includes making a to-do list, allocating time to each item from your to-do list, and then scheduling those tasks on your calendar.